dalequark/daleonai/_drafts/make-language-work-for-you-with-semantic-ml.md

     Fox move to you.
     Fox brings you mug.

-Using a sentence encoder model, the game decides what the best response is and executes it (in this case, _Fox brings you mug_).
-If that sounds a little abstract, definitely watch the demo in the video above.
+Using a sentence encoder model, the game decides what the best response is and executes it (in this case, the best response is _Fox brings you mug_, so the game animates the Fox bringing you a mug).
+If that sounds a little abstract, definitely watch the video I linked above.

-One of the neatest things about this game was that Anna prototyped it largely in a Google Sheet using a tool called Semantic Reactor.
+One of the neatest aspects of this project was that Anna prototyped it largely in a Google Sheet using a tool called Semantic Reactor.

-[Semantic Reactor](https://opensource.googleblog.com/2020/03/semantic-reactor-tool-for-experimenting.html) is a plugin for Google Sheets that allows you to apply sentence encoder models right on your own data.
+[Semantic Reactor](https://opensource.googleblog.com/2020/03/semantic-reactor-tool-for-experimenting.html) is a plugin for Google Sheets that allows you to use sentence encoder models right on your own data, in a sheet.
 It was released quietly by Google Research in March.
 (For now, you'll need to [fill out an application](https://events.withgoogle.com/ai-workshop/registrations/new/) to get access.)
 It's a really great way to prototype Semantic ML apps fast, which you can then turn into code using [TensorFlow.js models](https://www.npmjs.com/package/@tensorflow-models/universal-sentence-encoder) (but more on that in a minute).

 Here's a little gif of what the tool looks like:

-Here's what it looks like:

 ![A gif showing how semantic reactor works in a google sheet](/images/screen-shot-2020-08-04-at-11-59-23-am.png "Semantic Reactor plugin")

-To use Semantic Reactor, create a new Google sheet and fill some sentences in the first column.
-Here I'll loosely recreate Anna's fox demo (for all the nitty gritties, check out her [original post](https://stadia.dev/intl/fr_ca/blog/creating-game-ai-using-mostly-english/)).
-I used these sentences in my sheet:
+To use Semantic Reactor, create a new Google sheet and write some sentences in the first column.
+Here, I'll loosely recreate Anna's fox demo (for all the nitty gritties, check out her [original post](https://stadia.dev/intl/fr_ca/blog/creating-game-ai-using-mostly-english/)).
+I put these sentences in the first column of my Google sheet:

     I grab a ball
     I go to you